ChrstphrHll/npc_gen/students/Ahtye Elhieardacil.md

 ---
 # Ahtye Elhieardacil
 ### Description
-- Elf Druid from Magmus Centerhold
+- Elf Druid from Beleriand
 - 1st year Diplomacy student in Fiesn
 - short curly dirty blonde hair that's put up, Amber eyes, and Light Tan skin
 - Is Sentimental and Immature, and has Balance as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes